 - babies born too small for their age or who have seizures in their first month of life

 - use of drugs, such as cocaine

 - certain conditions, such as cerebral palsy and autism spectrum disorder

 There is also evidence to suggest that not getting enough sleep and exposure to flashing lights, such as strobe lights in nightclubs, can trigger seizures in certain people.

-Although people can develop epilepsy at any age, it is more common for people to develop it in childhood or over the age of 60 years.
+Although people can develop epilepsy at any age, it is

 Usually, a seizure does not cause any lasting damage to the brain.